verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] The sky in her eyes held tiny storms.
 - [ ] Fate always gives you 2 choices: the one you should take, and the one you do.
 - [ ] Heroes only come in 3 kinds dead, damaged, and dubious.
+- [ ] Luck is what happens to you when fate gets tired of waiting.